valyakin/aa-testkit/README.md

 | NETWORK_PORT               |  Number |   false  |                6611                | Defines port, the network will be run on                      |
 | WALLETS_ARE_SINGLE_ADDRESS | Boolean |   false  |                true                | Defines if HeadlessWallet nodes are single address by default |

+If provided NETWORK_PORT is already in use, `aa-testkit` will try to find next free port

 <br>
 <details>
 <summary>Example</summary>